sunil-saini/aws_shortcuts/README.md

         alp

-To get value a ssm parameter
+To get value of a ssm parameter

         agp parameter